disciplinabd1/Template_Trab_BD1/README.md

     FROM CARTAO
     WHERE BANDEIRA = 'Mastercard' AND DT_VALIDADE > '2024-12-31';

-**Consulta 2: Retorna as locações com status disponivel ou tempo de locação menor que 4**
+**Consulta 2: Retorna as locações com status disponivel ou tempo de locação menor que 4.**

    SELECT *
    FROM LOCACAO_PRANCHA
    WHERE STATUS = 'Disponivel' OR TEMPO_LOCACAO < 5;

+**Consulta 3: Retorna os itens que não estão disponíveis.**

+   SELECT *
+   FROM LOCACAO_PRANCHA
+   WHERE NOT STATUS = 'Disponivel';

     a) Criar 5 consultas que envolvam os operadores lógicos AND, OR e Not